trentonwagner/trentonwagner/_posts/2017-08-05-EXPLO-at-Yale.md

 ## My Take

 During this camp, I took some college level courses over the three week camp.
 The first course I took was Genetic Engineering.
 This was my favorite subject this year because we got to remove the DNA from our spit.
 The second course I took was Computer Programming.
-During this course, I made a little Frogger game with my own knowledge of Computer.
+During this course, I made a little Frogger game with my own knowledge of Baby Java.
 The weekend trips were by far the best part of the camp because one weekend I went to a lake water park with ziplines and cliff jumps.
 The next weekend I went to a forest adventure park.

 To learn more about this camp, you can find it on the [**EXPLO Website**](https://www.explo.org/campus-information-yale/).